Mirabegron

 Indication

-• Myrbetriq tablet is indicated for the treatment of overactive bladder (OAB) in adults with symptoms of urge urinary incontinence, urgency, and urinary frequency either alone or in combination with the muscarinic antagonist solifenacin succinate.
+• Myrbetriq tablet is indicated for the treatment of overactive bladder (OAB) in adults with symptoms of urge urinary incontinence, urgency, and urinary frequency either alone or in combination with the muscarinic antagonist solifenacin succinate

-• Myrbetriq granules is indicated for the treatment of neurogenic detrusor overactivity (NDO) in patients aged 3 years and older.
+• Myrbetriq granules is indicated for the treatment of NDO in pediatric patients aged 3 years and older.

 Latest News